-Without hesitation, I tap the apply button from my phone.
+Without hesitation, I tap the apply button on my phone.
 I received an interview schedule days after.

 I will not forget the technical interview with the British CEO and the onsite get-to-know interview with the French VP.
 The company was still a start-up, so the top officials were the ones who asked questions.

 Man, it is impossible to explain the feeling when I was interviewed by the CEO.
 I was nervous, but I was filled with amusement, excitement, and disbelief!
 It was the first time I had a conversation with someone so technical in our field.
 By then, I already knew that I would learn so much from this company.

 The day of the onsite interview came.
 I arrived at their office, and I got disappointed.
 Their office was just a polished warehouse, though.
 It was the total opposite of the office I used to work at after my frustrating first job.

 However, my eyes glittered when I saw the electronics in the boxes, shelves, and tables in their office.
 It was the time I found out that I could barter the luxurious office just for this job.